Internal Nomination or Review Required

 - Note: April applicants would plan on graduate study beginning the fall after the current calendar year.
 This means that a graduating senior applicant would anticipate a gap year before the program begins if selected.

-- Notes: Although there is not official nomination process, the NCA office works closely with the local Rotary district to recruit applicants and process their applications internally before the district deadline.
+- Notes: The NCA office works closely with the local Rotary district to recruit applicants and process their applications internally before the local chapter deadline.
+All applications must be vetted by the NCA office prior to the April 1 deadline.

 - More on the Areas of Focus and Attributes of Successful Grant Applications: Rotary Areas of Focus in Detail (note that only a portion of the linked site covers scholarships)